 This 8-day guided walking tour of Northern Ireland will take you to the Irish Lake District of Fermanagh, the Marble Arch Caves Global Geopark, through the Mid-Ulster heartland of Northern Ireland, to Seamus Heaney Country and the Sperrin Mountains.

-Travelling further north, we will then visit the UNESCO World Heritage Site of the Giants Causeway as we explore the majestic Causeway Coast and then travelling south via Belfast to St. Patrick’s Country on the shores of Strangford Lough.
+Travelling further north, we will then visit the UNESCO World Heritage Site of the Giant’s Causeway as we explore the majestic Causeway Coast.
+We will then travel south via Belfast to St. Patrick’s Country on the shores of Strangford Lough.

 Prices / Dates